Facelifting Without Surgery

 While the thin cannula is delivering the RF energy below the skin to liquefy and then suction out unwanted fat, the RF energy is also pulsing upward through the skin.
 This is the dual benefit of FaceTite.

 As we age, the skin on the lower portion of our face loosens and begins to sag.
 This is a universal problem with aging, especially in the jowls.
-FaceTite is a good option for anyone with this loose skin who would like to tighten up their profile but doesn’t want to have surgery to do so.
-In reality, that’s pretty much anyone over age 45.
+FaceTite is a good option for anyone with mild loose skin who would like to firm up their profile, but doesn’t want to have surgery to do so.

 The one exception is if you’ve had any dermal fillers injected recently.
 If you have, you’ll need to wait at least two months before you should have FaceTite at Utah Facial Plastics.